Managing Director, ICT Consultant and Business Advisor

 Responsibilities

-- Coordinate ICT requirements for the new shipyard complex and training facility.
+- Project managed ICT requirements for the new Air Warfare Destroyer shipyard complex and associated training facility.

-- Work across facilities, ICT, vendors and business stakeholders to align technical delivery with mobilisation needs.
+- Project manage work across facilities, ICT, vendors, technical teams and business stakeholders to align technology delivery with mobilisation needs.

 Outcomes

-- Helped establish ICT services needed for operational readiness of the shipyard and training facility.
+- Established ICT services needed for operational readiness of the shipyard and training facility.

-- Built experience in high-stakes infrastructure delivery where facilities, technology and operations intersect.
+- Built experience in high-stakes infrastructure delivery where facilities, technology, vendors and operations intersect.

 Technologies and operating model